-Again, to be fair to the Wikipedia article's authors, they mention that uniform parameter spacing is assumed, so their equation is not supposed to be used in this non-uniform context.
+Again, to be fair to the Wikipedia article's authors, they mentioned that uniform parameter spacing is assumed, so their equation is not supposed to be used in this non-uniform context.
+The equation has been changed in the meantime to avoid confusion.